Pylons/pyramid/docs/tutorials/lxmlgraph/background.rst

 #. **Multiple views**.
 Instead of just having a single default view
-   on a node, I can allow other view names, all pointing at the same factory and XSLT.
+   on a node, I can allow other view names, all pointing at the same view function and XSLT.
 I simple grab that name and pass it in as a paramter to the XSLT, which will run a different rule for rendering.
+Adding a view would no longer required editing ZCML and adding a function.

 #. **Forms**.
 To edit data in the model, I need to render a form,
    then handle post data on the way back in.
 For the former, it's